 - Mileage of types of road surfaces, such as bitumen, asphalt, gravel, concrete, and so on, summarized by functional class

 - Centerline miles, lane miles, and vehicle miles traveled (VMT), summarized by an administrative system

 - Mileage of maintained public roads in each county, summarized by jurisdiction

 - Lane miles and daily VMT by urban area

-To create a mileage report, you can filter the routes upon which mileage is reported, either spatially or by creating attribute filters.
-You can then choose the linear event layer attributes or LRS network layer attributes on which to summarize mileage.
+To create a mileage report, you can filter routes on which mileage is reported spatially, or by creating attribute filters.
+You can then choose the linear event layer attributes or LRS Network layer attributes on which to summarize mileage.
 You can filter these mileage attributes or create formulas from them.
 For example, if you want to report the mileage of routes paved only with concrete, you can filter your pavement type field to only count areas that are concrete.
-If you want to report against lane miles, you can create a formula to calculate lane miles that multiplies an events length against a column in your number of lanes layer that specifies the number of lanes on the road at various measure locations.
+If you want to report against lane miles, you can create a formula to calculate lane miles that multiplies an event's length against a column in your number of lanes layer, which specifies the number of lanes on the road at various measure locations.